 While patients want these kinds of conveniences, on the other hand, they want to make sure their information is secure.
 The threat of their personal information — especially their medical records — being exposed in a data breach is real.
 And a HIPAA regulation violation can have significant legal consequences.

-Here’s what practices need to know about HIPAA, online forms, and using technology to build a positive patient experience.
+Here’s what practices need to know about HIPAA, the Health Insurance Portability and Accountability Act of 1996, as well as HIPAA-compliant online forms and how to properly leverage technology to build a positive patient experience.

-Before we dive into how to use online forms and other patient engagement tools securely, it’s important to look at HIPAA.
-In 1996, HIPAA was a groundbreaking new law that established the first nationally-held standard for PHI.
+Before we dive into how to use online forms and other patient-engagement tools securely, it’s important to look at HIPAA.
+In 1996, it was a groundbreaking new law that established the first nationally held standard for PHI in the U.S. (as well as the similar PIPEDA — the Personal Information Protection and Electronic Documents Act in Canada).

 As technology has improved, many major changes have been made to HIPAA.
 For example, in 2013, the Breach Notification Rule was introduced, requiring that all patient data breaches affecting more than 500 individuals be reported to the Department of Health and Human Services’ Office for Civil Rights.